sirajsalaya/dotnet_webapi/README.md

 ## Configuration

-Adjust configuration settings in `appsettings.<EnvironmentName>.json` for customizing Projex HR Desk Application to your specific needs.
+Adjust configuration settings in `appsettings.<EnvironmentName>.json` for customizing Dotnet WebApi Application to your specific needs.